MariadlRosa-1224/isles-of-vielora/races/graveborns/frost-walker.md

 - **Blizzard:** an area 100 meters around them is filled with a storm of ice and snow, in this area temperatures are reduced to -20 degrees Celsius, vision becomes very limited and the enemies are blasted each turn with the equivalent of a c rank spell of ice and wind damage.
   The user’s speed and ice magic is doubled while the blizzard is active.
   Last 5 turns and can once used cannot be activated in the next 2 rps.
-- **Aurora prims:** An area 100 meters around the user gains beautiful colors similar to an Aurora those inside
+- **Aurora prims:** An area 100 meters around the user gains beautiful colors similar to an Aurora, granting a calm presense and increase of x3 in all defensive stats

   **Description:**